Boosting Natural Fertility Brisbane:

 SPECIAL OFFER: NATURAL FERTILITY BRISBANE

 If you are trying to conceive, or are looking to start trying in the next 12 months, or are going through IVF, we recommend having your nutrient levels, thyroid function, hormone balance, stress levels, internal circulation, and toxicity levels checked at our clinic.
-A Comprehensive Health Assessment, performed by our Head Therapist, is normally $120, but is currently available free of charge.
+A Comprehensive Assessment, performed by our Principal Practitioner, is normally $120, but is currently available free of charge.
 During your Assessment, we will identify and explain to you:

 - What exactly is happening with your fertility